 …essential for marketing of place.

-Using local photographers means authenticity and unusual aspects that don’t look like normal travel agent fare.
+Using local photographers means authenticity and unusual aspects that don’t look like regular travel agent fare.

 Each long page is a mesmerising joy to scroll, and at the bottom there’s even details of each photographer and their websites.